websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/team-activities.md

 **General Activities**: This section lists automated service events and manual team member activities other than build, deployment, and ci activities.
 General activities include the following categories:

-* Services Activities (e.g., when environment variables are updated, when services are installed, restarted, or deleted)
+* **Services Activities.** These include when environment variables are updated, and when services are installed, restarted, or deleted.
-* Settings Activities (e.g. when Support Access is disabled or enabled, when environment Secrets are added, edited, or viewed by team members)
+* **Settings Activities.** These include when Support Access is disabled or enabled, and when environment Secrets are added, edited, or viewed by team members.
-* Backup Activities (e.g., when automated or manual backups start and whether they succeed).
+* **Backup Activities.** These include when automated or manual backups start, and whether they succeed.
-* Scaling Activities (e.g., when auto-scaling is enabled or disabled, when the Liferay service is scaled or downscaled)
+* **Scaling Activities.** These include when auto-scaling is enabled or disabled, and when the Liferay service is scaled up or downscaled.
-* Membership Activities (e.g., when environment invitations are sent, when new members join the environment)
+* **Membership Activities.** These include when environment invitations are sent, and when new members join the environment.

 Both sections specify the acting team member and the time of the activity.